The 6 Best Countries to Incorporate a Company for Your Online Business

-Disclaimer: I'm not a financial, legal or tax professional.
+Disclaimer: I'm not a financial, taxation or legal professional.
 I'm a self-taught entrepreneur who likes sharing lessons learned.
 Given the complexity of the topic, this article may contain some inaccuracies regarding the laws and taxation of the countries mentioned.
 Always consult a professional before making your choice.

-Working online allows you to do business, potentially, where and when you want.
-You can live anywhere in the world and move continuously as per your needs and desire.
+Working online allows you to do business where and when you want.
+You can live anywhere and move continuously, following your needs and desires.
 But when you start an online business, you must choose carefully the type of business entity and the country of incorporation.
 That's why I created this guide.

-In fact, there are countries with corporate income tax rates above 30% such as France and Colombia.
-But other locations offer a more convenient and lower tax rate reducing it all the way down to zero per cent with the right business setup.
+There are countries with corporate income tax rates above 30%, such as France and Colombia.
+However, other locations offer a more convenient and lower tax rate.
+And with the correct business setup, you can reduce the taxation rate to zero.

-So, making the right decision can give you great advantages in terms of taxes, expenses, potential revenue, and ease of doing business abroad.
+So, making the right decision can give you significant advantages with taxes, expenses, potential revenue, and business management abroad.

 In this article, you'll discover the best countries to incorporate your company, how to choose the right location for founders and startups and the top jurisdiction to set up an online business.

-This guide isn't about not paying tax.
-This article explains how you can set up your company to maximise your income, reduce costs and eventually grow a successful business.
+This guide isn't about not paying taxes.
+This article explains where and how to set up your company for maximum income, minimum costs, and better business success.

-For the purpose, I examined the best entity types and countries where you can
+For this purpose, I examined the best entity types and countries where you can:

-• have a zero per cent tax rate or
+- Have a zero per cent tax rate.

-• pay zero corporate tax thanks to a pass-through entity (tax are paid at the shareholders level).
+- Pay zero corporate tax thanks to a pass-through entity (taxes are paid at the shareholder's level).

-Best Countries to Start a Business – an Overview
+Best Countries to Set Up a Company – an Overview

-There's no perfect country for incorporating a company, but many solutions and interesting locations.
-So, you must find the country that best fits your business needs.
-For that, you have to consider several variables that will eventually lead to finding the best country to incorporate your company.
+There's no perfect country for incorporating a company, but diverse solutions and locations for different business needs.
+So, there are several variables you must consider to understand what's the best country to set up a company.

 Top five factors for choosing the best startup countries

-In the next chapter, I will dig deeper into it and explain all the 10 variables that will help you make the best possible choice.
+In the next chapter, I will dig deeper into it and explain all the ten variables that will help you make the best possible choice.

-Groups of Countries to Set Up a Business
+Groups of Countries to Set Up a Company

-In the world, you can find many countries that offer good corporate tax rates.
+In the world, you can find many countries that offer competitive corporate tax rates.
 We can divide them into four main groups.

 1. Offshore countries with no income tax rate (tax havens or offshore jurisdictions).
-They offer very attractive yet abusive tax practices.
+They offer attractive yet abusive tax practices.
 For this reason, they are considered as non-cooperative jurisdictions for tax purposes.
-They are blacklisted and can vary depending on the organization.
+They are blacklisted countries and can vary depending on the organisation.
 For instance, the EU list of non-cooperative countries is different than the FATF blacklist and greylist.

-Notoriously, blacklisted countries have a bad reputation.
-Companies incorporated there are, generally, “inactive” because are just used to hide or launder money.
+Notoriously, blacklisted countries have a poor reputation.
+Generally, companies incorporated there are “inactive” because they use them only for money hiding or laundering.
 Some of the most popular tax havens are Panama, Seychelles, and the US Virgin Islands.
 For the record, last October 2020, the EU Council has removed the Cayman Islands from its tax “blacklist”.

 2. Whitelisted countries with low tax rates.
-Unlike tax havens, these countries have a good reputation and infrastructures but offer attractive tax conditions.
+Unlike tax havens, these countries have a good reputation and infrastructure yet offer attractive tax conditions.
 Some examples are Malta (5%), Gibraltar (10%), Cyprus (12.5%), Latvia (15%), The United Kingdom (19%), and Estonia (20%).

 3. Countries with a preferential tax regime.
-These are locations such as Ireland (12.5%), Netherlands (from 19%), and Luxembourg (15%) where companies can benefit from low tax rates.
+These are locations such as Ireland (12.5%), the Netherlands (19% up), and Luxembourg (15%), where companies can benefit from low tax rates.
 As an example, look at the big corporations (mainly holdings).
-How many of them are incorporated there.
+How many of them are incorporated there?
 The list is quite long.

 4. Countries which are a mix of the groups above.
 They present some of the characteristics already mentioned but make an exception.
 Let's see three of them and why they are different.

-• Delaware, USA (0% tax rate).
+- Delaware, USA (0% tax rate).
 It's not blacklisted.
-It's more suited for big companies or businesses not selling to the US (otherwise, you'll pay tax on each country you sell your products or services).
+It's more suited for big companies or businesses not selling to the US (otherwise, you'll pay taxes on each country where you sell your products or services).

-• Singapore (8.5% to 17% tax rate).
+- Singapore (8.5% to 17% tax rate).
 It's neither on the blacklist nor on the ‘grey list'.
-It has a good international reputation.
-I explained why in the third chapter.
+It has a positive international reputation.
+I explain why in Chapter 3.

-What does your business really need to be successful?
+What does your business need to be successful?
 Are you sure a zero per cent tax rate is enough or necessary?
-What would you prefer between $2,000 revenue with 0% tax and $2 million revenue with 40% tax (which means a $1.2 million profit)?
+Do you prefer $2,000 revenue with 0% tax or $2 million with 40% tax, which means a $1.2 million profit?

-If I made this question to all 7.8 billion people on earth (at the time of writing), I'm sure they would all choose the second option.
+If I made this question to all 8 billion people on Earth (at the time of writing), I'm sure they would all choose the second option.

 What does it mean?
 It means a country with a zero per cent tax rate is not necessarily the best choice if it allows you to earn just $2,000 while you could get 600 times more elsewhere.
-In fact, you must consider all the other factors that can help you get more customers, fast and accessible payment processing, reliable banks, a smoother business, and so on.
+You must consider all the other factors that can help you get fast and accessible payment processing, reliable banks, a smoother business, and more clients.

-For example, a UK LTD company is different than a UK Limited Partnership.
-At the same way, a PTY LTD company in Australia can get different benefits compared to a PTE LTD company in Singapore (keep reading because later, you'll discover the benefits of incorporating a limited company in Singapore).
+For example, a UK LTD company differs from a UK Limited Partnership.
+In the same way, a PTY LTD company in Australia can get different benefits compared to a PTE LTD company in Singapore (keep reading because later, you'll discover the benefits of incorporating a limited company in Singapore).

 Banking

 Banking is essential when you start a business.
-The easier, cheaper, and safer banking is the better your business in terms of time and money.
+Easy, cheap, and safe banking makes your business operations faster and more profitable.

-Imagine a country has a low tax rate, but bad banking.
-Well, if it's difficult to open a bank account or make and receive payment, your company will become fruitless.
+Imagine a country that has a low tax rate but inadequate banking.
+Without a bank account or with problems in receiving payments, your company will become fruitless.

-But even if banking is good, procedures and habits in the country can be not ideal for your business.
+But even if banking is good, country local procedures and habits might not be ideal for your business.
 Let's make just two examples to clarify what I mean: the USA and Canada.

 In the US, cheques are still very popular.
-Do your business need it?
-In Canada, instead, you must be located there and walk into a branch every time you need to make a simple wire transfer.
-Is it something you can really do if you work online, sitting on the beach in Thailand?
+Does your business need it?
+In Canada, instead, you must be located there and walk into a branch each time you need to make a simple wire transfer.
+Can you do that also while working online, sitting on the beach in Thailand?

 So, what should you look for to have good banking for your online business?
-Wherever you are located, make sure your bank account offers you at least the following things.
+Wherever you are located, verify that your bank account offers at least the following things.

-• Internet banking for both local and wire transfers of min $10,000
+- Internet banking for local and wire transfers of a minimum of $10,000.

-• Easy import/exports feature to a known bookkeeping system
+- Easy import/export feature to a known bookkeeping system.

-• Ease of receiving funds/payments even of many thousands of dollars (transactions can get lost, experience processing errors or extreme delays).
+- Ease of receiving funds/payments for several thousands of dollars (transactions can get lost, experience processing errors or extreme delays).

-Therefore, check carefully the banking system of the country of incorporation.
+Therefore, check carefully the incorporation country's banking system.
 But don't worry.
-Sometimes there's a trick to overcome this banking problem: opening a bank account in another country.
+You can overcome this banking problem by opening a bank account in another country.

-For instance, you can incorporate a company in Hong Kong and a business bank account in Switzerland or Singapore.
-Ask an agency specialised in foreign company incorporation.
+For instance, you can set up a company in Hong Kong and open a business bank account in Switzerland or Singapore through an agency expert in foreign company incorporation.
 They will suggest the best bank for your needs.

 Merchant Accounts & Payment Processing

-Is your customer base (or target) international?
-Make sure the payment method is accessible to anyone, from any country.
+Do you have an international target?
+Make sure the payment method is accessible globally.
 Everything depends on the nature of your business and the type and location of your customers.

-Are you considering wire transfer?
-Think about how easy and comfortable it is for your clients and whether it'll create any sort of friction (that will eventually translate in missed sales or higher churn rate if you run a SaaS business).
+Are you considering a wire transfer?
+Think about how easy and comfortable it might be for your clients and whether it'll create any friction that will eventually translate into missed sales or a higher churn rate if you run a SaaS business.

 Are your potential customers more comfortable with cash?
-You must arrange a professional and trustworthy POD (Payment on Delivery) process.
-For example, in some places in the Philippines (but the list can be long), there's no chance you sell a product if you don't offer payment on delivery.
+Then, you must arrange a professional and trustworthy POD (Payment on Delivery) process.
+For example, in some places in the Philippines (but the list can be longer), there's no chance you sell a product if you don't offer payment on delivery.
 I experienced that several times.

-Do you need to reach the whole world in the fastest and widest way?
-Accepting credit cards is surely the easiest way and here's the payment gateway I suggest.
+Do you want to reach as many users as possible faster?
+Accepting credit cards is the easiest way, and here's the payment gateway I suggest.

 My Recommended Payment Gateway Provider